replicatedhq/replicated-docs/docs/intro-replicated.md

 ### App Manager

 The Replicated app manager is the underlying technology that installs and manages applications on a Kubernetes cluster.
-It also installs the Replicated admin console and provides preflight and support bundle functionality from the Troubleshoot open source project.
+It provides functionality such as preflight and support bundle analyzers and collectors from the Troubleshoot open source project.
 For more information about preflight checks and support bundles, see [Configuring Preflight Checks and Support Bundles](preflight-support-bundle-creating).
 For more information about the Troubleshoot open source project, see the [Troubleshoot repository](https://github.com/replicatedhq/troubleshoot) in GitHub.

 The app manager deploys applications securely to the following Kubernetes cluster environments:

 - Existing clusters
 - Replicated Kubernetes installer provisioned clusters on virtual machines (VMs)
 - Air gapped on existing clusters or Kubernetes installer clusters
-- High availability clusters
+- High availability mode with the Kubernetes installer

 The Replicated app manager is based on the open source KOTS project, which is maintained by Replicated.